Want to save more on your car insurance? Compare the latest discounts and deals here.

 To save even more on your insurance, bear some of these other options in mind.

-- Buy a car that’s cheaper to insure: Cars that are cheaper and easier to repair cost less to insure.
-Keep prices down by buying something that’s cheap, safe, fuel-efficient and is a common make in Australia.
+- Buy a car that’s cheaper to insure: Cars that are cheaper and easier to repair can cost less to insure.
+Keep prices down by buying something that’s inexpensive, safe, fuel-efficient and is a common make in Australia.

 - Pay premiums annually if possible: Insurers will generally charge more overall if you pay premiums monthly instead of one annual payment.

 - Pick a higher excess: The excess makes a substantial difference to your premiums, and it’s often worth adjusting to take advantage of the savings.

 - Nominate drivers: Specify exactly who is allowed to drive your car, and prevent anyone else from getting behind the wheel.
 This can go a long way to keeping premiums down.

 - Park safely: Many insurers will offer lower prices for a car that is kept under a carport rather than on the street, and lower prices still when it is kept in a secure, lockable garage.